Data Centers in Recife

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within Recife's data centers as of September 2025.
-Businesses require private or virtual connections to the primary cloud regions located in São Paulo to achieve dedicated cloud access.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within Recife's data centers, as of September 2025.
+Businesses connect to the 0 cloud regions in Brazil by procuring private network links, such as PNI or wavelength services, to the primary interconnection hubs in São Paulo and Fortaleza.

-Bare Metal Bare metal server options are available in Recife, supporting compute-intensive workloads that require dedicated hardware.
-Providers such as Latitude.sh offer deployments in the region.
+Bare Metal: Bare metal server options are available in Recife, providing dedicated compute for performance-sensitive applications.
+Providers like Latitude.sh offer deployments in the area.

 Power Analysis